-Due to the nature of the company's business, neither Brexit nor COVID-19 has had a significant impact on the company.
+Due to the nature of the company's business, neither COVID-19 nor the increase in cost of living has had a significant impact on the company.

 Financial risk management policy

 The financial risks faced by the company, being the market, credit and liquidity risks, are detailed separately in the individual paragraphs in note 12, including the management of these.